Short URL for this page:

 at Fort Leavenworth, Kansas, aged 74 years.

-McCormick joined the regiment at Fort Abraham Lincoln, Dakota Territory (the first Fort Lincoln on the west bank of the Missouri River, five miles south of Bismarck) and was assigned to Troop L, the Captain, M. V. Sheridan, and the First Lieutenant, Indicates a West Point graduate and gives his Class.Charles Braden, being absent.
+McCormick joined the regiment at Fort Abraham Lincoln, Dakota Territory (the first Fort Lincoln on the west bank of the Missouri River, five miles south of Bismarck) and was assigned to Troop L, the Captain, M. V. Sheridan, and the First Lieutenant, Indicates a West Point graduate, Class of 1869: a link to his biographical entry in Cullum's Register.Charles Braden, being absent.
 Troop L was one of the troops with Custer on the 25th of June, and was practically wiped out of existence.
 Upon McCormick fell the responsibility of re‑organizing and straightening out records and property responsibility.

 On the 3rd of April, 1877, the Regiment left Fort Abraham Lincoln to report to Colonel N. A. Miles, commanding the Middle District, for duty in the Yellowstone region, Sitting Bull and many of his followers still being "off their reservation" with hostile intent.